bgswan-shopify/project-planning/README.md

 ## User Stories
 * User story is a GitHub issue
 * Issue has title, description, acceptance criteria and task break down
+* Close issue once story is complete
+* Optionally use Milestones for GSD phases

+## Tasks
+* Task is a checkbox item on the associated issue
-* Task is checkbox, description, handle of who is working on it
+* Description, handle of who is working on it
 * Add PR link once in review
 * Checked once merged
-* Close issue once story is complete
-* Optionally use Milestones for GSD phases
+* Also add note on the task board

 ## Release Planning
 * Beginning of a new project/release
 * Includes all GSD phases
 * Create stories for release (include non-engineering work as well)
-* Distribute stories into sprints/iterations
+* Distribute stories into sprints

 ## Sprint Planning
 For each project